 It is simple, you can sleep on a mattress without a box spring comfortably and there are a few different ways to do it.
 These days a boxspring is nothing more than a rigid elevated riser referred to commonly as a foundation.
 Some have a little flexibility and these we call semi-flex boxsprings.
 The truth is most bases do not flex or give so they essentially add nothing to the comfort or support of a mattress.

-Frankly, you can skip it if you want to, perhaps you would want to consider alternative base support like a platform or divan bed.
+Frankly, you can skip it if you want to, perhaps you would want to consider alternative base support like a platform, plywood, slats, or a divan bed.
 Most such beds are essentially wooden frames with slats.
 Some are very basic while others are more fashionable.
 The important thing is to be sure that you know the manufacturer’s specific warranty and support requirements and whether it allows for use of the mattress without a box spring and that it is very solid structurally and safe.

-If you have further questions as to whether your frame will support a mattress email us pictures showing the frame you are attempting to put your mattress on and we can try to give you our opinion of whether it will work or not.
-You can also reach out to us at the toll-free number at the top of this page.
+If you have further questions as to whether your frame will support a mattress, email us pictures showing the frame you are attempting to put your mattress on and we can try to give you our opinion of whether it will work or not.
+You can also reach out to us at the top of this page.